privacypass/protocol/README.md

 So the server can compute a single DLEQ that proves that the same s was used for each T:
 `DLEQ(b1T1+b2T2+b3T3:s(b1T1+b2T2+b3T3) == G: sG)`
 This is the same size as a single DLEQ proof.

+In fact, as mentioned above, we take a random linear combination of these points without compromising the malleability requirement.
+In particular, we seed a Pseudorandom Number Generator (PRNG) using the output `z` of a hash computation over the common information in the signing phase (e.g. blinded/signed points).
+We then parse the output of `PRNG(z)` to be `c1,c2,c3`.
+We can then compute:

+	DLEQ(c1b1T1+c2b2T2+c3b3T3:s(c1b1T1 + c2b2T2 + c3b3T3) == G: sG)

+Without using the random linear combinations the proof is insecure.

 ## Scenario 7